30 November 2024

 It is a good thing to ask ourselves: are we willing to weary ourselves for God's sake?
 Could it be we are weary of God because our desires are elsewhere?
 Galatians 6:9 exhorts us, "And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart."
 Our weariness of body and mind can grow from a lack of dependance and reliance upon God for strength, when we take on labours God has not called us to.
 Admitting our weariness--even of God and what we know is right to do--is an important step in repenting and turning to God in faith for restoration.
 The wisest believer can stumble in sin; the most faithful Christian can grow weary in doing good even though God daily supplies strength.
 Our limitations and folly prompt us to turn to God like never before, trusting in His word and wisdom to guide us always.
 God always has encouragement for those who know, hear and believe Him.

-To who are weary, there is encouragement and rest in our great God as it is written in Isaiah 40:28-31: "Have you not known?
+To all who are weary, there is encouragement and rest in our great God as it is written in Isaiah 40:28-31: "Have you not known?
 Have you not heard?
 The everlasting God, the LORD, the Creator of the ends of the earth, neither faints nor is weary.
 His understanding is unsearchable.
 29 He gives power to the weak, and to those who have no might He increases strength.
 30 Even the youths shall faint and be weary, and the young men shall utterly fall, 31 but those who wait on the LORD shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint."

 03 November 2024